gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption swallowed hard.
 "Uh, hi."
 The bot had a leg on one side
-and a heavy spoked wheel where the other would have been.
+and a heavy spoked wheel where the other would have been, two skinny arms on the leg's side and a single heavy one above the wheel.
-It had two skinny arms on the leg's side and one heavier one above the wheel, and someone or something had painted an incongruous smiling face on it ages ago.
+Someone or something had painted an incongruous smile on it ages ago.
 A few drips of paint,
 long since dried,
 looked a little too much like fangs for comfort.